vtbag/utensil-drawer/README.md

 ## !!!
 News !!!

-This is the initial release.
+This is an early release.

 For details see the [CHANGELOG](https://github.com/vtbag/utensil-drawer/blob/main/CHANGELOG.md)